ARISE-Initiative/robosuite/docs/modules/objects.md

 Procedurally generated objects have been used in [several](https://arxiv.org/abs/1802.09564) [recent](https://arxiv.org/abs/1806.09266) [works](https://arxiv.org/abs/1709.07857) to train control policies with improved robustness and generalization.
 Here you can programmatically generate an MJCF XML of an object from scratch using `xml.etree.ElementTree`, and compose an object of multiple geom primitives.
 The base class for this type of object is `MujocoGeneratedObject`.
 **robosuite** natively supports all Mujoco primitive objects with procedurally-generated `PrimitiveObject` classes (`BoxObject`, `BallObject`, `CapsuleObject`, and `CylinderObject`).

-Additionally, **robosuite** supports custom, complex objects that can be defined by collections of primitive geoms (the [`CompositeObject`](../../../robosuite/models/objects/generated_objects.py#L257) class) or even other objects (the [`CompositeBodyObject`](../../../robosuite/models/objects/generated_objects.py#L10) class).
-The APIs for each of these classes have been standardized for ease of usage, and interested readers should consult the docstrings for each of these classes, as well as provided examples of each class ([`HammerObject`](../../../robosuite/models/objects/composite/hammer.py), [`HingedBoxObject`](../../../robosuite/models/objects/composite_body/hinged_box.py)).
+Additionally, **robosuite** supports custom, complex objects that can be defined by collections of primitive geoms (the [CompositeObject](../source/robosuite.models.objects.html#robosuite.models.objects.generated_objects.CompositeObject) class) or even other objects (the [CompositeBodyObject](../source/robosuite.models.objects.html#robosuite.models.objects.generated_objects.CompositeBodyObject) class).
+The APIs for each of these classes have been standardized for ease of usage, and interested readers should consult the docstrings for each of these classes, as well as provided examples of each class ([HammerObject](https://github.com/ARISE-Initiative/robosuite/blob/master/robosuite/models/objects/composite/hammer.py#L10), [HingedBoxObject](https://github.com/ARISE-Initiative/robosuite/blob/master/robosuite/models/objects/composite_body/hinged_box.py#L8)).

 It should also be noted that all of the above classes extending from the `MujocoGenereatedObject` class automatically supports custom texture definitions on a per-geom level, where specific texture images can be mapped to individual geoms.
 The above `HammerObject` showcases an example applying custom textures to different geoms of the resulting object.

 ## Placing Objects

-Object locations are initialized on every environment reset using instances of the `ObjectPositionSampler` class.
+Object locations are initialized on every environment reset using instances of the [ObjectPositionSampler](../source/robosuite.utils.html#robosuite.utils.placement_samplers.ObjectPositionSampler) class.
 Object samplers use the `bottom_site` and `top_site` sites of each object in order to place objects on top of other objects, and the `horizontal_radius_site` site in order to ensure that objects do not collide with one another.
-The most basic sampler is the `UniformRandomSampler` class - this just uses rejection sampling to place objects randomly.
+The most basic sampler is the [UniformRandomSampler](../source/robosuite.utils.html#robosuite.utils.placement_samplers.UniformRandomSampler) class - this just uses rejection sampling to place objects randomly.
 As an example, consider the following code snippet from the `__init__` method of the `Lift` environment class.

 ```python
 self.placement_initializer = UniformRandomSampler(